-Bartlett’s test of homogeneity of variances is a test, much like Levene’s test, that measures whether the variances are equal for all samples.
+Bartlett’s test of homogeneity of variances, much like Levene’s test, measures whether the variances are equal for all samples.
 If your data is normally distributed you can use Bartlett’s test instead of Levene’s.

-Simply put equal variances, also known as homoscedasticity, is when the variances are approximately the same across the samples (i.e., groups).
+Simple described, equal variances, also known as homoscedasticity, is when the variances are approximately the same across the samples (i.e., groups).
 If our samples have unequal variances (heteroscedasticity), on the other hand, it can affect the Type I error rate and lead to false positives.
-This is, basically, what equality of variances means.
+This is what equality of variances means.

-Whether conducting Levene’s Test or Bartlett’s Test of homogeneity of variance we are dealing with two hypotheses.
-These two are simply put:
+Whether conducting Levene’s Test or Bartlett’s Test of homogeneity of variance, we are dealing with two hypotheses.
+These two are put: